Zulu-Inuoe/pjlink/README.md

   (pjlink:power-off config))
 ```

-This prevents having to pass around connection information such as host and password information.

 ## Class 2
-Class 2 adds functionality in the form of being able to query LAN projectors and receive notifications.
+Class 2 the ability to query the LAN for projectors and receive notifications.

 ### Search Procedure
 Projectors on the LAN can be queried by using the class 2 search procedure.